Brown-University-Library/DHDSsummer2021/syllabus.md

 ---
 # Overview

-A detailed schedule is available for each day, together with assignments, readings and other
+A detailed schedule is available for each day, together with assignments, readings and exercises.
+The workshop will meet over Zoom from 11:00-12:30EDT  and 1:00-3:30EDT on synchronous days (Eastern D).
+There will be open office hours from 11:00-12:00 or by appointment on the alternate days.
+You are welcome to attend office hours in order to discuss a particular question or to explore DH/DS themes more generally.
+The last day of the workshop, Friday, July 16, will have an extended schedule in order to allow everyone an opportunity to present their project.

+If you are in a time zone other than Eastern US time, you can use the [Time Zone Converter[(https://www.timeanddate.com/worldclock/converter.html?iso=20210629T150000&p1=878)] to double check local time.

+We will be using a Google Drive folder to share documents and also to store project proposals and discussion notes, and the workshop will be held using Zoom.
+You will receive an email with the Zoom link and an invitation to the Google folder.

 ## Day 0